Nonprogrammable VP Shunt: Information for Children, Teens, and Young Adults

 Figure 1.
 Brain with and without hydrocephalus

-A VP shunt is a device that’s placed in your body during a surgery.
-The shunt takes the CSF out of your brain and moves it into your abdomen (belly), where it’s absorbed by your body.
+A VP shunt is a device placed in your body during a surgery.
+The shunt drains the CSF out of your brain and moves it into your abdomen (belly).
+Then it’s absorbed by your body.
 This lowers the pressure and swelling in your brain.

 A VP shunt has 3 parts (see Figure 2):